Serapion-GmbH/claire-documentation/content/overview.md

 ### 4. Legal Document Drafting and Review
 **Problem:** Attorneys and legal professionals often spend significant time drafting legal documents, conducting research, and reviewing legal agreements, which can be time-consuming and prone to human error.
-**Solution:** Nova's AI-powered chatbots can assist attorneys in quickly generating legal drafts, contracts, and agreements based on templates and specific inputs.
+**Solution:** Claire's AI-powered chatbots can assist attorneys in quickly generating legal drafts, contracts, and agreements based on templates and specific inputs.
 Additionally, they can help in reviewing legal documents for accuracy, compliance, and potential risks by analyzing language and legal terminology, saving time and improving document quality.
 **Key Benefits:**
 - Rapid generation of legal documents and contracts
 - AI-assisted review for errors, inconsistencies, and compliance issues